Supermodels Attend Cannes Film Festival Premiere

 The former Love Island contestant, currently in a relationship with One Direction star Louis Tomlinson, was pictured accepting a platonic kiss from Joey Essex at a recent event, which sparked wild cheating rumours

-Bella Hadid Heidi Klum Irina Shayk Bar Refaeli Ruth Wilson Zara Mcdermott Cannes Film Festival Deepfake Joey Essex La Bataille De Gaulle Davis Polk & Wardwell Zara Mcdermott Louis Tomlinson Love Island
+Bella Hadid Heidi Klum Irina Shayk Bar Refaeli Ruth Wilson Zara Mcdermott Cannes Film Festival Deepfake Joey Essex La Bataille De Gaulle Stephane Lhomme

 United States Latest News, United States Headlines